oVirt/ovirt-site/source/blog/2017-05-12-higher-performance-for-python-sdk.html.md

 The user will need to call the ```wait``` method in order to wait for the response.
 The ```wait``` method returns the resulting object.

 ## Example

+This example will fetch all the VMs in oVirt and also fetch relevant VM data like network interfaces, disks and permissions.
+The additional data of the VM are fetched asynchronously.

 ```python
 import ovirtsdk4 as sdk